-The rationale for the assumptions used in this valuation is included in the 5-year experience study ending December 31, 2011, issued July 3, 2013.
+The rationale for the assumptions used in this valuation is included in the 5-year experience study ending December 31, 2015, issued August 1, 2017.
 All assumptions are expectations of future experience, not market measures.
-There were no assumption changes from the prior valuation.

 Investment Return (net of investment expenses).